Can you believe it?!

 This feature comes standard on many modern machines.
 And it is a favorite of mine!

 FIRST, for this to work, you have to make sure that your needle is in the highest position before you begin.
-You can do this by either pressing the Needle UP button.
-Or, you can turn your handwheel TOWARDS you to bring the takeup lever up to its highest position.
+You can do this by either pressing the needle position button to bring your needle up.
+Or you can turn your hand wheel one full revolution towards you until the needle and takeup lever are in their highest position.

-Now, with your left hand, gently pull the lever of the automatic threader straight down and back as far as it will go.
+FOURTH, with your left hand, slowly pull the lever of the automatic threader straight down as far as it will go.
 It’s kind of hard to see in the image below.
 But if you look close, you can see that an itty bitty hook has entered the eye of the needle.
+(See the featured image at the top of the page.)

-Now, bring the thread around the needle threader and towards the rear of the sewing machine as depicted in the image above.
+FIFTH, bring the thread around the needle threader and to the right as depicted in the image above.

-Slowly release the automatic threader and that tiny hook will pull the thread through the eye of the needle.
-See the loop?!
+SEVENTH, see the loop below?!
 Just grab it with the fingers of your right hand.
 And bring the remainder of the thread through the needle.
+You want about 10 inches.

 Your sewing machine needle is now threaded.